Alexander Hamilton: Early life and education

 James Hamilton later abandoned Rachel Lavien and their two sons, ostensibly to "spar[e] [her] a charge of bigamy...after finding out that her first husband intend[ed] to divorce her under Danish law on grounds of adultery and desertion."
 Lavien then moved with their two children back to Saint Croix, where she supported them by managing a small store in Christiansted.
 Both his mother and Hamilton contracted yellow fever.
 On February 19, 1768, Hamilton's mother died from the disease, leaving him orphaned.
-His mother's death may have had a severe emotional impact on Hamilton.

 In probate court, Lavien's "first husband seized her estate" and obtained the few valuables that she had owned, including some household silver.
 Many items were auctioned off, and a friend purchased the family's books, returning them to Hamilton.

 The brothers were briefly taken in by their cousin Peter Lytton.
 However, Lytton took his own life in July 1769, leaving his property to his mistress and their son, and the propertyless Hamilton brothers were subsequently separated.
 James Jr. apprenticed with a local carpenter, while Alexander was given a home by Thomas Stevens, a merchant from Nevis.

 Hamilton became a clerk at Beekman and Cruger, a local import-export firm that traded with the Province of New York and New England.
 Though still a teenager, Hamilton proved capable enough as a trader to be left in charge of the firm for five months in 1771 while the owner was at sea.
 He remained an avid reader, and later developed an interest in writing and a life outside Saint Croix.
 He wrote a detailed letter to his father regarding a hurricane that devastated Christiansted on August 30, 1772.
 The Presbyterian Reverend Hugh Knox, a tutor and mentor to Hamilton, submitted the letter for publication in the Royal Danish-American Gazette.
 Biographer Ron Chernow found the letter astounding because "for all its bombastic excesses, it does seem wondrous [that a] self-educated clerk could write with such verve and gusto" and that a teenage boy produced an apocalyptic "fire-and-brimstone sermon" viewing the hurricane as a "divine rebuke to human vanity and pomposity."
 The essay impressed community leaders, who collected a fund to send Hamilton to the North American colonies for his education.